GeoscienceAustralia/geosciml.org/md_testing.md

 -------------------------------

 Get a linebreak,
+by using two spaces at the end of a line

-instead of a paragraph break,   by using two spaces
+instead of a paragraph break

 -------------------------------